serial-coder/RTHB-ThaiBahtCoin/README.md

 <img width="500" src="images/RTHB-Scenario-Price-Stable3.png">

-1) Alice send 1 RBTC at curret rate 1,500 THB/BTC to RTHB Smart Contract (calling **issue()**).
+1) Alice sends 1 RBTC at a current rate 1,500 THB/BTC to RTHB Smart Contract (calling **issue()**).
-2) Alice receive 1,000 RTHB back (at 1.5:1 ratio).
+2) Alice receives 1,000 RTHB back (at 1.5 RBTC:1 RTHB ratio).
-3) Alice decide to return back 1,000 RTHB to get her RBTC back (calling **claim()**).
+3) Alice decides to return 1,000 RTHB to get her own RBTC back (calling **claim()**).
-4) Fortunately the rate's very stable, so the RTHB Smart Contract return her 1 RBTC back normally.
+4) Fortunately the rate is still the same as when the RBTC was deposited, so the RTHB Smart Contract would return 1 RBTC back to Alice.

 ### Scenario 2 - RBTC price is increasing

 <img width="500" src="images/RTHB-Scenario-Price-is-Increasing.png">

-- This scenario's just like first scenario, because RBTC price is up when alice decide to return RTHB back, so RTHB Smart Contract satisfy the rate and return her 1 RBTC back easily.
+- This scenario is similar to the first scenario.
+Since RBTC price is increasing, Alice is able to return 1,000 RTHB to get her own RBTC back at the rate 2,500 THB/BTC.

 ### Scenario 3 - RBTC price is decreasing

 <img width="500" src="images/RTHB-Scenario-Price-is-Decreasing.png">

-1) Alice send 1 RBTC at curret rate 1,500 THB/BTC to RTHB Smart Contract (calling **issue()**).
+1) Alice sends 1 RBTC at a current rate 1,500 THB/BTC to RTHB Smart Contract (calling **issue()**).
-2) Alice receive 1,000 RTHB back (at 1.5:1 ratio).
+2) Alice receives 1,000 RTHB back (at 1.5 RBTC:1 RTHB ratio).

-- A monnth later price is droping to 1,200 THB/BTC, so RTHB Smart Contract force sale Alice contract (when ratio below 1.3:1).
+- A month later, RBTC price is dropping to 1,200 THB/BTC.
+Thus, RTHB Smart Contract forces sell of Alice contract in question (when the rate ratio is lower than 1.3 RBTC:1 RTHB).

-3) Bob claim alice contract by providing 1,200 (with some *discount) (calling **publicTakeover()**).
+3) Bob takes over Alice contract by providing 1,200 RTHB (with some discount*) (calling **publicTakeover()**).
-4) Bob receive 1 RBTC back and alice lose her contract, but alice still had her 1,000 RTHB.
+4) Bob takes away 1 RBTC and Alice loses her contract.
+However, Alice still holds 1,000 RTHB.

-*discount: System can offer some discount for intensive purpose, for example if rate is 1,200 THB/BTC system can offer sale at 1,190 THB/BTC.
+discount*: the system can offer some discount for incentive purpose.
+For instance, when a rate is 1,200 THB/BTC, the system can offer a sale at 1,190 THB/BTC.

+## Features
+- Issuing new RTHB by providing RBTC (at 1.5 RBTC:1 RTHB ratio).
+- Oracle price feeding.
+- Force sell for unhealthy contracts (below 1.3 RBTC:1 RTHB ratio).
+- List of all contracts.

 ## To-do
 - Implement some missing ERC20 functions.

-## Featrues
-- Issueing new RTHB by providing RBTC (at 1.5:1 ratio).
-- Oracle price feeding.
-- Force sale for unhealthy contracts (below 1.3:1 ratio).
-- List of all contracts.